 Descemet’s Stripping Endothelial Keratoplasty (DSEK) is a partial transplant.
 DSEK is specifically for patients with damage to the endothelium (innermost layer) of the cornea.
 The Descemet’s membrane is part of the deep endothelial layer of the cornea.
 This procedure removes damaged cells from the Descemet’s membrane.
 After removing damaged cells, they are then replaced with healthy endothelial tissue.
 It is a less invasive surgery with a faster visual recovery.

 Interested in finding out more about the cutting-edge procedures that See Clearly Vision offers?
-Schedule an appointment with us today in Rockville, Arlington, or Tysons Corner!
+Schedule an appointment with us today in Arlington or Tysons Corner!